precap/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 *Parameters:* |BR|
 |_| > **sensor_id** - id of the sensor to test

-See the :ref:`Condititional Statments section <exrail_conditional_statement>` for more information on IF ...
+See the :ref:`Condititional Statments section <exrail_conditional_statements>` for more information on IF ...
 ELSE ...
 ENDIF commands.

 |hr-dashed|